Ph.D., Public Policy, Harvard University

 M.P.P., Public Policy, Harvard University

 B.A., Political Science, Philosophy, and Economics, Haverford College

 Mark A.R.
 Kleiman, MPP, Ph.D., is the chairman of BOTEC Analysis Corporation, a lead contractor in implementing a legal cannabis market in Washington State and an advisor to Jamaica's Ministry of Industry, Investment Commerce.
 Kleiman is known for his expertise in crime reduction, justice, and drug policy.
 Dr. Kleiman is a professor of Public Policy and the director of the Crime Reduction & Justice Initiative at New York University’s the Marron Institute, co-editor of the Journal of Drug Policy Analysis, the organizer of the group blog called The Reality-Based Community, and a member of the Committee on Law and Justice of the National Research Council.

-Outside of academia, he has worked for the U.S. Department of Justice (as Director of Policy and Management Analysis for the Criminal Division), for the City of Boston (as Deputy Director for Management of the Mayor's Office of Management and Budget), for Polaroid Corporation (as Special Assistant to the CEO, Edwin Land), and on Capitol Hill (as a legislative assistant to Congressman Les Aspin)
+He worked for the U.S. Department of Justice (as director of Policy and Management Analysis for the Criminal Division), for the City of Boston (as deputy director for Management of the Mayor's Office of Management and Budget), for Polaroid Corporation, and on Capitol Hill.

-Mark Kleiman grew up in Baltimore where he attended local public schools.
-He graduated from Haverford College (B.A. in political science, philosophy, and economics, magna cum laude), before attending the John F. Kennedy School of Government at Harvard University, where he received his Master of Public Policy degree in 1974 and a Ph.D. in Public Policy in 1983.
+Mark Kleiman graduated from Haverford College (B.A. in political science, philosophy, and economics, magna cum laude), before attending the John F. Kennedy School of Government at Harvard University, where he received his master of public policy degree, and a Ph.D. in public policy.